senthilsns/CoreDataExample/README.md

       c.
 Fetch the result from context in the form of array of [NSManagedObject]

       d.
 Iterate through an array to get value for the specific key

+3. Delete

+      a.
+Prepare the request with predicate for the entity (UserDetail in our example)

+      b.
+Fetch record and which we want to delete

+      c.
+And make context.delete(object) call